xmfan/coqui-ai-TTS/docs/source/models/xtts.md

 ⓍTTS has important model changes that make cross-language voice cloning and multi-lingual speech generation super easy.
 There is no need for an excessive amount of training data that spans countless hours.

-This is the same model that powers [Coqui Studio](https://coqui.ai/), and [Coqui API](https://docs.coqui.ai/docs), however we apply a few tricks to make it faster and support streaming inference.

 ### Features
 - Voice cloning.
 - Cross-language voice cloning.